-You can upgrade Network Director from Release 1.6R1 or 1.6R2 to Network Director Release 2.0.
-If you are running a release of Network Director earlier than Release 1.6R1, you must first upgrade to Network Director Release 1.6R1 or 1.6R2 and then follow the steps mentioned in this topic to upgrade to Network Director Release 2.0.
-For instructions on upgrading to Network Director Release 1.6R1, see Network Director Release 1.6R1 Quick Start Guide or Network Director Release 1.6R2 Quick Start Guide.
+You can upgrade Network Director from Release 1.6R1, 1.6R2, or 2.0 to Network Director Release 2.5.
+If your device is running a release of Network Director earlier than Release 1.6R1, you must first upgrade to Network Director Release 1.6R1, 1.6R2, or 2.0 and then follow the steps mentioned in this topic to upgrade to Network Director Release 2.5.
+For instructions on upgrading to Network Director Release 1.6R1, 1.6R2, or 2.0 respectively, see Network Director Release 1.6R1 Quick Start Guide, Network Director Release 1.6R2 Quick Start Guide, or Network Director Release 2.0 Quick Start Guide.